openfaas/faas/guide/chaining_functions.md

 ### Function Director pattern

-In the Function Director pattern - we create a "wrapper function" which pipes the result of function call A into function call B then returns the value to the caller.
-This saves on bandwidth and latency vs. client-side piping:
+In the Function Director pattern - we create a "wrapper function" which can then either pipes the result of function call A into function call B or compose the results of A and B before returning a result.
+This approach saves on bandwidth and latency vs. client-side piping and means you can version both your connector and the functions involved.

 Take our previous example: